C.1 Essential elements of DS-projects

 Please submit a zipped-archive of a file folder or an R-project, including all data and scripts:65

 Data: Include your data as a

 .csvfile, or some other platform-independent format (and load this file in your code).

 .Rmdscript containing all code.

-Output: 1 document suited to understand and evaluate the project (either an
+Output: One document suited to understand and evaluate the project (either an

 html-file that combines all text and code OR a

-If you are hosting your project online (e.g., on GitHub or some other site), you can also submit a link to it.
+If you are hosting your project online (e.g., on GitHub or some other cloud server), you can submit a link to it.

-An email with your attached project should be sent to your instructor, no later than
+An email with your project (as an attachment or link) should be sent to your instructor, no later than

 Alternatively, submit your project to the corresponding folder on the Ilias web platform.